Bioconductor/BiocWorkshops2019/README.md

 - **Develop** (500-series chapters) contains workshops to help expert users hone their skills and contribute their domain-specific knowledge to the _Bioconductor_ community.
+These are developer-day workshops.

 ## For Workshop Authors